Reference Library Sitemap

 Bulfinch's Mythology.
 The Age of Fable or Stories of Gods and Heroes.
 Includes classical Greek and Roman mythology; Pythagorus, Egyptian Deities, Oracles; Eastern mythology: Zoroaster, Hindu mythology, Castes, Buddha; Northern mythology: Valhalla, Thor, Laki; The Druids, and Beowulf.
 (Slow loading).

-Chinese Mythology from Encyclopedia Mythica, Chinese Mythology from Wikipedia, the Free Encyclopedia, Chinese Mythology and Folklore from About.com, Chinese Myths from Living Myths, Chinese Myths and More, Eight Immortals of Chinese Mythology, The Gods of Chinese Mythology, The Unit on Chinese Mythology - Sample lesson plan for high school students.
+Chinese Mythology from Encyclopedia Mythica, Chinese Mythology from Wikipedia, the Free Encyclopedia, Chinese Mythology and Folklore from About.com, Chinese Myths from Living Myths, Chinese Myths and More, Tales of the Eight Immortals, The Gods of Chinese Mythology,

 Encyclopedia Mythica.
 A fantastic resource for mythology, legends, and folklore around the world.
 Available areas include Africa, Americas, Asia, and Oceania.
 Site also covers Arthurian legend, Greek heroic legend, Folktales, Bestiary (legendary and mythical creatures), famous Heroes and Heroines from many cultures, and an Image gallery with hundreds of pictures of deities, plus Genealogy, and more.

 Folklore and Mythology Electronic Texts.
 Selected links by now retired Professor D. L. Ashliman, University of Pittsburgh.